signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

         path: /var/log/kubernetes/apiserver
 ```

-### Processing Multi-Line Logs
+### Processing multi-line logs

-Splunk OpenTelemetry Collector for Kubernetes supports parsing of multiline logs to help read, understand and troubleshoot the multiline logs in a better way.
+Splunk OpenTelemetry Collector for Kubernetes supports parsing of multi-line logs to help read, understand, and troubleshoot the multi-line logs in a better way.
-Process multiline logs by configuring `logsCollection.containers.multilineConfigs` section in values.yaml.
+Process multi-line logs by configuring `logsCollection.containers.multilineConfigs` section in values.yaml.

 ```yaml
 logsCollection: